TriplyDB/Documentation/docs/triply-client-js/index.md

 5. You can also install package [Script](https://atom.io/packages/script) to run your script from within the editor environment.

-## 1.3 Improved error handling
+## 1.5 Improved error handling

-The script that was shown earlier in this section includes minimal error handling:
+The example application that we wrote in the previous sections includes minimal error handling:

 ```typescript
 run().catch(e => {